One of the most common frustrations that losing traders face in the markets is getting stopped out of a good trade.

 Keeping emotions in check is one of the greatest challenges a trader faces.

-Many losing traders are unable to do this and as a result, they aggressively chase the market with market orders,
+Many losing traders are unable to do this and as a result, they aggressively chase the market with market orders, placing their stops at arbitrary levels for the sake of risk management.

 The market moves from one area of liquidity to next and if your stop is sitting randomly in between – it will get taken!